Clint Bolick

 Clint Bolick (born December 26, 1957) is a justice of the Arizona Supreme Court.
 Previously, he served as Vice President of Litigation at the conservative/libertarian Goldwater Institute.
 He co-founded the libertarian Institute for Justice, where he was the Vice President and Director of Litigation from 1991 until 2004.
 He led two cases that went before the Supreme Court of the United States.
 He has also defended state-based school choice programs in the Supreme Courts of Wisconsin and Ohio.

 Early life and education

-Bolick was born on December 26, 1957, in Elizabeth, New Jersey.
-Bolick grew up in nearby Hillside and graduated from Hillside High School in 1975.
-He graduated from Drew University in 1979 and received his J.D. from the University of California Davis School of Law in 1982.
+Bolick was born on December 26, 1957 in Elizabeth, New Jersey.
+Bolick grew up in nearby Hillside, New Jersey and graduated from Hillside High School in 1975.
+He graduated from Drew University in 1979 and received his Juris Doctor from the University of California Davis School of Law in 1982.
 As a law student, he supported laws and legal rulings that knocked down racial discrimination (calling Brown v.
 Board of Education a "triumph of the principle of equality"), and was a vocal opponent of Affirmative Action-based admission policies.

 In 1980, he ran as a Libertarian for a seat in the California State Assembly.
-He lost to an incumbent Democrat, but garnered 7.1 percent of the vote.
+He lost to an incumbent Democrat but garnered 7.1% of the vote.
 (In that election, the Libertarian presidential ticket earned about 1% of the vote nationwide.)